Indiana’s Most Romantic Locations For Photographers

 10. Holcomb Gardens

 The number one thing I love about Holcomb Gardens is the gorgeous willow trees! *SWOON* Holcomb Gardens is situated in the middle of Butler University’s campus and is a serene spot if you’re looking for more of a natural feel for your engagement photos.
-There are numerous bridges, a lake, gorgeous stone stairs, trees, gazebo, flower garden, and it overlooks the Central Canal.
+There are numerous bridges, a lake, gorgeous stone stairs, trees, a gazebo, flower garden, and it overlooks the Central Canal.

 11. Mass Ave